nofrontsec/rustdesk-purge/README.md

 ## Usage

-The script should be run on the RustDesk server and is stored in the `adminscripts/` directory.

-The script supports two commands: `view` and `delete`.
+The script should be run on the RustDesk server itself and supports two commands: `view` and `delete`.

 ### Viewing Devices (`view`)